 Clemson student studies extra-long staple cotton for production in South Carolina

-FLORENCE – All cotton is not created equal and a Clemson University student is looking to bring back a species that once dominated South Carolina cotton fields.
+DARLINGTON – All cotton is not created equal and a Clemson University student is looking to bring back a species that once dominated South Carolina cotton fields.

 Sarah Holladay, a master’s student from Florence who is studying plant and environmental sciences with a focus in agronomy, is working with Clemson Extension Service cotton specialist Mike Jones and USDA-Agricultural Research Service cotton geneticist Todd Campbell at the Clemson Pee Dee Research and Education Center to determine if pima cotton can be productive in South Carolina after an almost 100-year absence.
 Holladay believes pima could benefit the state’s cotton farmers.